tokenize-x/tx-xrpl-token-migrator/README.md

 ### Load keys after reboot

-Call the command add the key session cache to let the service take it in the next restart.
+Call the command to add the key to session cache to let the service take it at the next restart.

 ```bash
 pass xrpl-bridge/coreum-contract-relayer-mnemonic > /dev/null
 ```

 ### Read errors

 ```bash
 journalctl -u relayer -n 100000 --no-pager | grep "error"